n8n-io/n8n-docs/docs/doc2/modules.md

 ---
 title: "Modules"
-description: You will find different modules in DOC² settings.These modules are important when you like to deal with PO Matching and use the table extraction functionality.
+description: You will find different modules in DOC² settings.These modules are important if you like to deal with PO Matching and use the table extraction functionality.
 date: "2022-02-25"
 tags:
   - DOC²